girisagar46/girisagar46.github.io/content/articles/top-website-that-cs-student-should-visit.md

 - [Awesome Python](https://awesome-python.com/) - Info about different Python libraries.
 - [javascriptissexy.com](http://javascriptissexy.com/) - Indeed JS is sexy.
 Awesome blog only and about JS.

-Many of the links that are mentioned above are releated to programming but, Computer Science is not only about coding/programming.
+Many of the links that are mentioned above are related to programming but, Computer Science is not only about coding/programming.
-A competent computer science students should be able to design new algorithms, reduce complexity of the problem set and algorithms, or design a new programming language, implement a compiler or an intepreter, etc. But, without strong knowledge of programming, nothing is possible.
+A competent computer science students should be able to design new algorithms, reduce complexity of the problem set and algorithms, or design a new programming language, implement a compiler or an interpreter, etc. But, without strong knowledge of programming, nothing is possible.

 If you have some cool links, do share it in the comment section below. :)